Vincent2311/Vincent2311.github.io/_teaching/courses.md

 Final Note:
 1. Some professor doesn't offer UROP project.
 Instead, you can register a course called COMP 4971 Independent Work.
 Normally professor at CSE will give you decent grade if you work hard.

-2. If you plan to persue a graduate study in Hong Kong, the grade at UG Year 4 may still matter during application (especially if you want any scholarship).
+2. If you plan to persue a graduate study in Hong Kong, the grade at UG Year 4 Fall may still matter during application (especially if you want any scholarship).
 My bloody experience QwQ